kateliev/TypeRig/README.md

 # TypeRig
-TypeRig FDK Font Development Kit is a collection of Python libraries aimed at simplifying (to some extent) the current FontLab VI API while offering some additional functionality that is heavily biased towards a simultaneous multi-layered multiple-master workflow.
+TypeRig FDK is a collection of Python libraries aimed at simplifying (to some extent) the current FontLab VI API while offering some additional functionality that is heavily biased towards a simultaneous multi-layered multiple-master workflow.

 ### Documenation
 A fresh copy of the current master API could be obtained here (as a pydoc dump) as well as using python's help(...) function.